The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 Personalized Online Interaction Is Here To Stay

-Forget a one-size-fits-all approach.
-With technology in the pocket, alumni expect a tailored program experience that is utterly relevant to them.
+Forget a one-size-fits-all approach: alumni expect a tailored program experience that is utterly relevant to them.
 The onus is on the business in question to use software that can do just that.
 Judy in New York doesn’t want a list of job opportunities spanning the entire country.
 She’s only interested in listings for the state where she lives or has been researching a move to.

 The problem with not personalizing the user experience is disengaged people won’t log onto the platform.
 Instead, they will find another that adds value.
-If you aren’t offering up content that alumni members want, you are wasting their time.
+If you aren’t offering up content that alumni members want, you're wasting their time.

 Virtual Events Are Still Popular